seventhse/shared-kit/crates/shared-kit-cli/docs/architecture.md

   "regex:^\\..*\\.swp$"
 ]

+# Optional: Commands to run after the template has been fully generated and variables substituted.
+# Each entry is a shell command or keyword.
+Can be used for post-processing steps like dependency installation,
+# setting permissions, or initializing git.
+# Example: ["CD_TARGET", "pnpm i"] means switch to the generated project directory and run `pnpm install`.
+completed_script = ["CD_TARGET","pnpm i"]

 # Define variable substitutions for this template
 [[templates.package-example.template_vars]]
 # Required: The placeholder used in the template (e.g., {{project_name}})